cake-lab/2021-mitre-ectf/docs/dtls.md

 Mbed TLS requires dynamic memory allocation.
 We initially considered using an RTOS to provide this facility, but we did not have the man-hours available to implement that.
 Fortunately, Mbed TLS can [bring its own dynamic memory allocator](https://tls.mbed.org/kb/how-to/using-static-memory-instead-of-the-heap).
 We chose to use that option.
 Notably, the allocator provided by Mbed TLS has no heap smashing protection.

+## Custom changes to Mbed TLS

+`/controller/mbedtls/` is a git submodule for the Mbed TLS library. `/controller/mbedtls_custom/` contains modified versions of some files from the Mbed TLS library.
+The files that we have modified are `aes.c`, `hmac_drbg.c`, and the corresponding header files.
+Please see [this file](mbedtls_changelog.md) for a list of the modifications we made.

 ## Usage

 On startup and before entering the main loop, the `main` function in `controller.c` calls `dtls_setup`, which initializes the DTLS subsystem.
 In the event that the DTLS subsystem experiences an unrecoverable error at any time, `dtls_fatal_error` is called, which prints information about the error and then calls `dtls_teardown`. `dtls_teardown` frees all of the memory that was allocated by `dtls_setup`.